Tricia qualified in 1973 from the Royal Naval Hospital at RNH Haslar, Portsmouth.

 Anna aims to provide good hands on therapy with exercise and rehabilitation to provide long term resolution of symptoms.

 You can also find Anna at www.annarisiusphysio.wordpress.com

 Cara graduated from the University of South Australia with a Bachelor degree and gained experience in a range of areas including musculoskeletal, neurological rehabilitation, orthopaedic cardiorespiratory and occuapational health.
 She developed a passion and enthusiasm for musculoskeletal physiotherapy and became fascinated by the intricate role of pain within injury.
 She understands the importance of educating patients to understand their own problem, as well as providing them with appropriate skills to be actively involved in their own recovery.

 Sarah qualified in 1994 from Leeds and worked in the large NHS teaching hospital there for 4 years, specialising in musculoskeletal physiotherapy.

 She then joined a National Sports Centre, treating athletes from a variety of sports at elite level to recreational and youth players.

 Since then, Sarah has worked in private practices in Australia and the UK using her skills in biomechanics, cranio-sacral therapy and clinical pilates to assist rehabilitation.
-She likes to treat a variety conditions rather than specialise in one, but particularly enjoys rehabilitation of spinal conditions including pregnancy related problems.
+She likes to treat a variety conditions rather than specialise in one, but particularly enjoys rehabilitation of spinal conditions including pregnancy related problems and sports injuries.